GrammaTech/grammatech.github.io/ra/machine-learning-and-big-code.md

 ## About the area

-Our Big Code technologies combine statistical/machine learning techniques with program analysis techniques to improve bug finding, program synthesis, and code search.
-We aim to mine the collective wisdom in openly available code repositories, with applications to software security, reliability, construction, and maintenance.
+Our Big Code technologies combine statistical/machine learning techniques with program analysis to improve bug finding, program synthesis, and code search.
+We mine the collective wisdom in openly available code repositories, with applications to software security, reliability, construction, and maintenance.

 ## Benefits